 Request in browser - You can use this to re-issue the

 selected request in your browser (configured to use the current instance

 of Burp as its proxy).
 The following sub-options are available:

-the request using the exact Cookie header that appeared in the original request.
+- In original session - This causes Burp to issue the request using the exact Cookie header that appeared in the original request.